-The Romulo Peace Center is home to a community of awakening hearts and minds.
-We offer classes in breathwork, yoga, and other activities that help people discover the best parts of themselves.
+The Romulo Peace Center offers classes in breathwork, yoga, and other activities that help people discover the best parts of themselves.
 The Center is also available to rent for talks, yoga, and other contemplative practices, with all rental proceeds going toward building a more climate-resilient Philippines.

 The romulo peace center

-The Romulo Peace Center is a gathering place for contemplative practices such as yoga, pranayama, and meditation.
+The Romulo Peace Center is a gathering place for contemplative practices such as yoga, pranayama, and meditation—and a healing modality called TRE.
 General Romulo, for whom it was named, was one of the Philippines’ greatest public servants and international thinkers.

-“We offer yoga and meditation and other practices that will hopefully get people to ‘wake up,’” says Liana Romulo, its founder, “so that they’ll want to start thinking beyond just themselves, just their families, their clan . . . their barangay.
-We want to cultivate in people a desire, even a need, to think globally—the whole planet—and help others.”
+“We offer yoga and meditation and other practices that will hopefully get people to ‘wake up,’” says Liana Romulo, “so that they’ll want to think beyond just themselves, just their families, their clan . . . their barangay.
+We want to cultivate in people a desire, a need, to think globally—and help others.”
 The Center opened in January 2015 under the auspices of the Carlos P. Romulo Foundation for Peace and Development.

 Modeling her grandfather, who won the United Nations Peace Prize, Liana wishes to do her share in the global shift toward peace.
 “We wanted to build a center dedicated to activities that protect peace, promote spiritual growth, and hopefully produce nicer people,” she says.
 “We have to be kind and compassionate individuals first, because to stop killing it’s individuals that have to refuse to kill.
 To stop cheating and corruption, we have to get people to want to behave with integrity.”